Xnaff/openmct-3d-model-viewer/README.md

 # Open MCT 3D Model Viewer

-A plugin for [Open MCT](https://nasa.github.io/openmct) adding a 3d geometry visualization of gyroscope telemetry data.
+A plugin for [Open MCT](https://nasa.github.io/openmct) adding a 3d geometry visualization of imu telemetry data.
 You can use the telemetry data roll (x-axis), pitch (y-axis) and yaw (z-axis) of your spacecraft to use this plugin.

 ## Build